 Suzie was hired as the CMO of YouTube in summer of 2006 and prior to that served as Senior Vice President and General Manager for the Games and Entertainment Division of CNET Networks (now CBS Interactive).
 Before joining CNET Networks, Suzie spent 14 years with Ziff-Davis Publishing.

 Suzie is a graduate of Middlebury College in Vermont.
-A native of Cambridge, MA she now lives in San Francisco with her husband and two teenage daughters.
+A native of Cambridge, MA lives in San Francisco with her husband and two teenage daughters.
 Among other things... she has been one of MediaWeek's People to Watch, a "Working Mother of the year", and a board member of the San Francisco Film Society.

 Senior Vice President, Creative Director